tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/germany.rst

 </applications/sales/point_of_sale>` systems - must be equipped with a **Technical Security System**
 (also called **TSS** or **TSE**).

-Odoo offers a service that is compliant with the help of `fiskaly <https://fiskaly.com>`_, a *cloud-based solution*.
+CoquiAPPs offers a service that is compliant with the help of `fiskaly <https://fiskaly.com>`_, a *cloud-based solution*.

 .. important::